Tuplanolla/contents/README.md

 The special keys `yes`, abbreviated as `y`, and `no`, abbreviated as `n`, are equivalent to `interaction yes` and `interaction no` respectively.

 The key `affix (string) (string) (string)`, abbreviated as `a`, contains the text that comes before, between and after the columns of the index files.
-The default value is `"   " "" ""` (the first part having three spaces).
+The default value is `"" "   " ""` (the second argument being three spaces).

 Furthermore the keys `headaffix (string) (string) (string)`, abbreviated as `ha`, and `tailaffix (string) (string) (string)`, abbreviated as `ta`, work like affix, but only apply to the first and last lines respectively.
 The default values are `%n " - " %n` and `%n %n %n`.